matthias314/micro/runtime/help/commands.md

    line (and optional absolute column) number.
    Example: -5 jumps 5 lines up in the file, while (+)3 jumps 3 lines down.

+* `insert 'text'`: inserts `text` at the current cursor location.
+If there is an active selection, it will be replaced.
+Multiple cursors are supported.

 * `replace 'search' 'value' ['flags']`: This will replace `search` with `value`.
    The `flags` are optional.
 Possible flags are:
    * `-a`: Replace all occurrences at once